Prince of Persia: Warrior Within: Gameplay

 The game's combat system preserves aspects of the prior game's dual wield melee combat, while introducing new ones.
 While Sands of Time designates a sword as the Prince's primary weapon and the Dagger of Time as his secondary weapon, Warrior Within makes the sword his mandatory primary weapon, while requiring him to obtain and find a secondary weapon from fallen enemies or weapon racks in order to use one.
 With this added feature, this new combat system emphasizes a free-flow fighting style.
 The idea is to use the environment, fifty eight secondary weapons and the Prince's own acrobatic abilities to dispatch enemies with ease and aggression, complete with graphic violence effects that can be toggled in the in-game options menu.
 Two-hand fighting introduces numerous additional acrobatic combos to dispatch enemies with greater efficiency and brutality.
 Off-hand weapons have varying bonuses and penalties applied to the player's damage and hit points; they can be thrown at enemies to allow a limited form of ranged combat.
 Most also have limited durability and break after a number of hits, or after they are thrown as projectiles.
 Aside from bosses, the enemies are sand creatures of varying sizes.
 Unlike the Sands of Time, where rounds of heavy combat are interspersed with rounds of exploration, enemies can be encountered anywhere along the way, alone and in packs; some common enemies would respawn as the player revisits locations.

-As in Sands of Time, the Prince possesses limited control of time with his Medallion of Time; the Sands can be used for more efficient combat as well as to slow down and even rewind time, allowing the Prince to retry ill-timed jumps or escape Dahaka's clutches.
+As in Sands of Time, the Prince possesses limited control of time with his Medallion of Time; the Sands can be used for more efficient combat as well as to slow down and even rewind time, allowing the Prince to retry ill-timed jumps or escape Dahaka's clutches; later on, he can unlock more devastating Sand Powers that can inflict area of effect damage.
+All sand powers now draw from a simplified and unified pool of sand tanks (unlike how Sands of Time used a separate, special sand tank supply for its three offensive sand powers) with the more powerful abilities costing multiple full tanks to use.

+The Xbox version of the game supports the ability to download extra maps via Xbox Live, as well as support for online leaderboards.
+In line with other online enabled games on Xbox, support ended on April 15, 2010.
+Prince of Persia: Warrior Within is now supported on Insignia, a revival server restoring online functionality for original Xbox games.